Doomsday for the Deceiver

 Doomsday for the Deceiver is the debut album by Flotsam and Jetsam.
 It was released on July 4, 1986, on a budget of $12,000, and recorded in two weeks.
 It is the only album by Flotsam and Jetsam with Jason Newsted before his departure for Metallica.
 Most lyrics were written by Newsted; his songwriting contributions also appeared on the band's next album No Place for Disgrace (1988) and Ugly Noise (2012).

+It is considered an essential release in the thrash metal genre.